 George Carmona 3rd is an Artist/Designer, former Milestone Media Intern, former DC Comics paper pusher, book lover and lifelong comic geek.
 You can find his work at FistFullofArt.com or follow him on twitter at GCarmona3.

 Professor William H. Foster III is a long-time fan of both comic books and science fiction.
 He is the creator of a traveling educational exhibit on “The Changing Image of Blacks in Comics.”
 He has written two books on this topic: “Looking for a Face like Mine” (2005) and “Dreaming of a Face like Ours” (2010).
 To purchase copies go to www.Amazon.com.
 To find out more about his research please visit his website, www.Finallyinfullcolor.com.

-Tiara Janté is a writer & author from north eastern Pennsylvania.
-She is both a Staff Writer & Social Media Editor at BlackSci-Fi.com, as well as Co-Editor of Black Girl Magic Lit Mag.
-A self-confessed social media junkie, when she isn’t online or working on her many projects, she enjoys reading a good thriller, observing hip hop beefs on Twitter, taking long naps and spending time with her hubby and 6 children.
+Tiara Janté is a writer & author from northeastern Pennsylvania.
+She is both a Staff Writer & Social Media Manager at BlackSci-Fi.com, as well as Co-Editor of Black Girl Magic Lit Mag.
+A self-confessed social media junkie, when she isn’t online or working on her many projects, she enjoys reading a good thriller, observing hip-hop beefs on Twitter, taking long naps and spending time with her hubby and children.
 Connect with her via her Website as well as her Twitter, Facebook & Instagram pages.

 Find her on twitter – @pirate_jenn